 To prevent these challenges, thorough preparation and follow-up activities are crucial.
 Below are some key considerations and tips for educators.

-Before showing a video in a teaching situation
+Before showing a video

 Some films on this platform address topics, such as events and stories from genocides and wars, while others offer insights into various religious practices.
 Depending on the content and themes presented, different pedagogical approaches could be necessary.
+For example:

 - Videos on the genocide in Srebrenica: These videos cover what happened during the genocide and consequences today.
 They include images and clips that could reinforce trauma for some viewers.
 In an educational setting, it can be helpful to prepare participants for such content and to validate their reactions by acknowledging that it is okay to find it difficult.

-- Videos on Religious Diversity in TunisiaThese videos explore various religions in Tunisia and provide insights into different practices.
+- Videos on Religious Diversity in Tunisia: These videos explore various religions in Tunisia and provide insights into different practices.
 To avoid reinforcing stereotypes, it can be useful to discuss how understanding different religious practices can foster empathy.
 It may also be helpful to talk about prejudices related to religion.
 Beginning with students’ existing knowledge of religions and Tunisia can be a good way to initiate this conversation and a way to address potential negative stereotypes.

-3. Engage students’ existing knowledge:
+3. Connect with students’ prior knowledge:

-4. Address Potential Prejudices:
+4. Address potential prejudices:

-To promote inclusive citizenship education and challenge prejudices, it can be useful to encourage students to identify their own assumptions or biases before watching a video.
-This can be done by facilitating reflections on students’ prior knowledge before watching a video, focusing on where their knowledge comes from and how their own beliefs and values might influence their interpretation of the video’s content.
-However, be careful not to position individual students as representatives of certain views, beliefs, or groups, as this can reinforce stereotypes and create feelings of isolation, undermining an inclusive classroom environment.
+To support inclusive citizenship education, encourage students to reflect on their own biases before watching a video.
+This can be done by facilitating reflection on their prior knowledge, focusing on where it comes from and how their beliefs and values might influence their interpretation of the video’s content.
+However, avoid positioning individuals as representatives of specific groups or views, as this can reinforce stereotypes and hinder inclusivity.

 1. Facilitate reflection: